KArbeRes/MagentaA11yV2/public/content/documentation/web/component/strikethrough-content.md

 How to test a strikethrough element

-GIVEN THAT I am on a page with a header landmark
+GIVEN THAT I am on a page with strikethrough content

 1. Keyboard for mobile & desktop